Medically reviewed by Kristin Hall, FNP

-PDE5 inhibitors, or phosphodiesterase type 5 inhibitors, are medications that block the actions of cGMP-specific phosphodiesterase type 5 — an enzyme that’s responsible for regulating the flow of blood to the penis and other areas of the body.
+PDE5 inhibitors, or phosphodiesterase type 5 inhibitors, are medications that block the actions of cGMP-specific phosphodiesterase type 5 -- an enzyme that’s responsible for controlling the size of the blood vessels that supply the penis and other parts of the body.

 Originally, PDE5 inhibitors were developed as treatments for cardiovascular conditions such as angina and hypertension (high blood pressure).

-During clinical trials in the early 1990s, patients who received the first PDE5 inhibitor — a substance named UK-92,480 — reported several side effects, including penile erections.
+During clinical trials carried out in the early 1990s, patients who received the first PDE5 inhibitor -- a substance named UK-92,480 -- reported several side effects, including penile erections.

-Initially, the researchers testing UK-92,480 (now known as sildenafil, or Viagra), viewed this as of minor significance.
-However, over time, the focus of the trials changed from conditions such as angina and hypertension to the use of PDE5 inhibitors to treat erectile dysfunction (ED).
+Initially, the researchers testing UK-92,480 (which is now known as sildenafil, or Viagra), viewed this as of minor significance.
+However, over time, the focus of the trials changed from conditions such as angina and hypertension to the use of PDE5 inhibitors to treat erectile dysfunction.

-Today, PDE5 inhibitors such as sildenafil and others are used by tens of millions of men in the United States and many more worldwide.
+These days, PDE5 inhibitors such as sildenafil and others are used by tens of millions of men in the United States and many more worldwide to treat erectile dysfunction.

-PDE5 inhibitors work by blocking the effects of the enzyme cGMP-specific phosphodiesterase type 5, or PDE5.
+At a simple level, PDE5 inhibitors work by blocking the action of the enzyme phosphodiesterase type 5, or PDE5.